 When it comes to wineries with sustainable practices, these vineyards go above and beyond, utilizing organic and eco-friendly methods whenever possible.

 Any grower will tell you it’s all about the water, so respect for preserving it and keeping it healthy runs high.
-At Loving Cup, the water they use for spraying and irrigation is collected from an underground natural spring via French drains into a ten-thousand-gallon tank buried in the ground, so all the vineyard water is "rescued" and does not come from the aquifer.
+At Loving Cup, the water used for spraying and irrigation is "rescued"— aka collected from an underground natural spring via French drains into a ten-thousand-gallon tank buried in the ground.

 DuCard Vineyards—Etlan

-DuCard Vineyards has been green from day one, with wood for their floors and tasting bar recycled from a 100-year-old barn on the property.
-They’ve been named Greenest Winery in Virginia twice.
+DuCard Vineyards has been green from day one, with wood for the floors and tasting bar recycled from a 100-year-old barn on the property.
+And they have the accolades to show for it, being named Greenest Winery in Virginia twice.

-The winery’s environmental checklist ticks all the boxes: they’re solar-powered; their cutlery is made from vegetable starch; they compost grape waste to use in their fields and gardens; and they plant wildflowers to feed beneficial insects.
-DuCard is also a longtime champion of lightweight wine bottles, disregarding the tradition many wineries follow of putting their best wine into ostentatious, heavy (and wasteful) bottles.
+The winery’s environmental checklist ticks all the boxes.
+They’re solar-powered, their cutlery is made from vegetable starch, they compost grape waste to use in their fields and gardens, and they plant wildflowers to feed beneficial insects.
+DuCard is also a longtime champion of lightweight wine bottles, disregarding the tradition many wineries follow of putting their best wine into heavier, more wasteful receptacles.

 In the lee of Old Rag Mountain, DuCard uses an artificial wetland system to process water, and partners with Re-Cork C’ville in a cork recycling program.
 You’ll no longer find plastic water bottles in the tasting room; they’ve switched to refillable glass.
 And your electric car can get all charged up while you relax over some award-winning Petit Verdot.